By Dave Landry

 My nephew has a fresh degree in finance.
 And, now he wants to trade.
 That poor bastard.
 He's trying to factor in fundamentals (my apologies for saying the F-word), world events, and of course, the SITUATION IN NIGERIA (classic Big Dave).
 I showed him one simple thing in IPOs.
 I urged him to do that and just that until he became successful.
 Is he doing the one thing?
 Wait, it's him-my phone just dinged.
 Nope, he's asking for my take on the trade wars (I wonder what that is?).

 Trading is really just two things: find a methodology and trade it.
 That's it!
 First, make sure the methodology fits your psyche.
 Then, if you still can't follow it, get small, make sure you're doing just one thing until you're successful, make fewer active decisions, stop watching the screen, and focus on the next trade--and only the next trade.
-Damn, I'm worried that my work here might just be done.
+Damn, I'm worried that my work here might just be done-dropping the mic.
 Big Dave has left the building.

 May the trend be with you!